fleetdm/fleet/docs/Using-Fleet/FAQ.md

 - Back up all user roles by running `fleetctl get user_roles > user_roles.yml`
   - Why?
 User roles can be reset using `fleetctl apply -f user_roles.yml` if you upgrade later.
 - Update all users so that they have global access.
 If a user shouldn't have global access delete this user.
   - Why?
-Users with team level access won't be able to see any hosts following the downgrade process.
+Users with team-level access won't be able to see any hosts following the downgrade process.

 ### Scheduled queries
 - Manually move any scheduled queries that belong to a team to the global "All teams" level.